Trip to Montreal

 The most lavish hotels in Montreal would be the Marriott Chateau Champlain or Hotel Nelligan, putting you in a central location to many of the city’s sights.

-Alternatively, many hotels such as the Auberge St. Jacques, Hotel Elegant, or Airbnb’s are available at a lower cost and offer plenty of travel options for your trip to Montreal.
+Alternatively, many hotels such as the Auberge St. Jacques, Hotel Elegant, or other rentals are available at a lower cost and offer plenty of travel options for your trip to Montreal.

 Nightlife in Montreal